 About the mine

-Geita, one of AngloGold Ashanti’s flagship mines, is located in north-western Tanzania, in the Lake Victoria goldfields of Mwanza Region.
-The mine has been in operation as a large-scale mine since the 1930s.
+Geita, one of AngloGold Ashanti’s flagship mines, is located in north-western Tanzania, in the Lake Victoria goldfields of Mwanza region, about 120km from Mwanza and 4km west of the town of Geita.
+It has been in operation as a large-scale mine since the 1930s.

 The history of Geita Gold Mine